egozhuk/Countify/README.md

 This calculator have only two buttons and one textfield.
 All you need to do is just write your expression and push "=" button.

 Instruction to install.
-1) Go to releases in this gitHub
+1) Go to releases in this repository
 2) Choose last release
 3) Download .dmg file
 4) Open .dmg file